 – Moms on Call books and app: Every baby book I read left me feeling overwhelmed and scared.
 This was a practical, hands-on checklist of what you need and how to do it.

-–Classes at the hospital and maternity ward tour: I highly recommend looking into the classes your hospital offers.
+–Classes at the hospital and maternity ward tour: I highly recommend looking into the classes your hospital offers, as well as the new online birthing classes that are being offered to help you get through maternity and birthing safely.
 Anything from baby CPR to basic baby care will be very helpful!

 –YouTube: Practically everything I was curious about to help me get through my pregnancy and prepare for baby is on YouTube.
 How to roll over in bed because you’re too big and can’t breathe?
 There’s a video for that.
 We didn’t take the birthing class at the hospital because it was a 4+ hour class and we kept having scheduling conflicts, so we watched a three part birthing class video on Youtube and it was extremely helpful.